vintertown/sdi-doc/docs/apache/first-steps.md

 When taking a close look on the output you can find a conf-available file.
 Within this file you will find an Alias that looks like this: `Alias /manual /usr/share/doc/apache2-doc/manual` This directive tells Apache where to serve the documentation files from in the URL path.
-If the configuration is not already enabled, use the a2enconf command to enable it, and then restart Apache:
+If the configuration is not already enabled, use the `a2enconf` command to enable it, and then restart Apache:

 ```ssh
 a2enconf apache2-doc
 systemctl restart apache2
 ```

-Now you should be able to access the manuals on `vm1.g8.mi.hdm-stuttgart.de/manual`
+Now you should be able to access the manual on `vm1.g8.mi.hdm-stuttgart.de/manual`

 ## Uploading our own documentation